liangtianumich/ART_data_analyzer/readme.txt

 Executable files:

 Currently, strain_calc.py is an exe python file, it performs displacement and atomic strain calculations and save all results and plots automatically in their corresponding locations.
 The calculation results have been rigorously verified with the results by Ovito.

+voronoi_index_calc.py calculates the voronoi index for user specified events.
+The geometric voronoi diagram calculation under periodic boundary condition is implemented by the pyvoro package: https://github.com/joe-jordan/pyvoro.
+It is available in PyPI and can be easily installed by pip and easy to use.

 event_filter.py ran rigorous redundancy check for each possible pair events which has passed the two stage 1 criteria, this script can ran before strain calculation to calculate minimal number of meaningful events or after strain calculation to help select the filtered events for the correct statistical distribution, whether to use this script depends on the percentage of events filtered by this criteria.
 Generally, the user is encouraged to use this script on a subset of tests such as 10 tests to check how many events are filtered.
 If negligible, It is possible to ignore this criteria.